 Dell Social Innovation Challenge

 The Dell Social Innovation Challenge identifies and supports promising young social innovators who dedicate themselves to solving the world's most pressing problems and their transformative ideas.
-They provide university students with world-class teaching and training, as well as with start-up capital and access to a network of mentors and advisors.
+It provides university students with world-class teaching and training, as well as start-up capital and access to a network of mentors and advisors.

 Fast Pitch Competition

 Microsoft's Imagine Cup is a worldwide student technology competition.
-While competing with peers from around the world, students gain real life experiences and turn their ideas into reality.
+While competing with peers from around the world, students gain real-life experience and turn their ideas into reality.
 Bright young minds join together and, using technology, take on the world's toughest problems.